RealgarsZhang/video_pose_sp/README.txt

 To run the model, you can run the following.
 You can configure parameters at the beginning.
 $ bash gen_keyframe_gif.sh

-After running, to make it clean:
+After running, to remove intermediate files:
 $ bash make_clean.sh

 You might see some errors and exceptions when running the above scripts.
 They are normal.